okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 * Imports user profiles from Okta to the OktReward app.

-* Tests signing in to the OktReward app with existing Okta credentials to verify the authentication flow.
+* Tests signing in to the OktReward app with existing Okta credentials to verify the authentication flow

 * Tests user onboarding, role changes, offboarding with HR to ensure that the user provisioning flow is working accurately